Tensor & John Smedley: Tight-Knit for 20 Years

 John Smedley is a British family-run knitwear manufacturer established in 1784.
 It’s still producing garments from its original factory at Lea Bridge, Derbyshire, which spans over 13 acres and has many buildings some of which are over 200 years old.
 The buildings produce high-quality woollen garments, from spinning the raw wool to packing the final product.

 In the 20th century, the company became a brand of choice for celebrities such as Marilyn Monroe to the Beatles, and was featured in British designs by the likes of industry star Dame Vivienne Westwood.
 In 2013 they were awarded a Royal Warrant of Appointment by Her Royal Majesty Elizabeth II as a “Manufacturer of Fine Knitwear”.
 Similar to Tensor, they are proud to say that all their products are “Made in Britain.”

-John Smedley has over 350 employees and has been a Tensor customer for twenty years.
-They originally used Tensor’s WinTA software suite, but within the past 5 years, the company upgraded to the latest generation flagship time, attendance and access control platform called Tensor.NET.
+John Smedley has over 350 employees and has been a Tensor customer for more than twenty years.
+They originally used Tensor’s WinTA software suite, but then the company upgraded to the latest generation flagship time, attendance and accaccess control platform called Tensor.NET.